elbertronnie/proof-of-location/README.md

 2. Collect all errors for a node

+3. Proceed if number of errors > 3, else return None (insufficient data)

-3. Remove worst 25% (trimmed)
+4. Remove worst 25% (trimmed)

-4. Return median of remaining errors
+5. Return median of remaining errors

 Lower errors indicate more trustworthy nodes.